Th3LastUch1ha/my_lib/README.md

 # my_lib
 all u need for exercise with vector

-in this library there is all you need for an exercise with array
+in this library there are all you need for an exercise with array

 ++++++++++++++++++++++++++++++++++++